Principal Investigator(s): Voter Research and Surveys

 For this data collection, voters were interviewed as they left their polling places after voting in the 1993 gubernatorial election in New Jersey.
 Respondents were asked a series of questions covering choice for governor in 1993 and 1989, presidential choice for 1992, most important issues of the campaign, most important candidate qualities, income taxes in New Jersey, and level of commitment to the candidate they voted for.
 Background information on respondents includes sex, race, age, family income range, religion, education, party identification, political spectrum self-identification, family financial situation, sexual orientation, gun ownership, marital status, employment status, labor union membership, and whether the respondent's children attended public school.

 These data are not available from ICPSR.
-Users should consult the data owners directly (via Voter Research and Surveys New Jersey Gubernatorial Election Exit Poll, 1993) for details on obtaining the data and documentation.
+Users should consult the data owners directly (via Voter Research and Surveys New Jersey Gubernatorial Election Exit Poll, 1993) for details on obtaining these resources.

 Scope of Study